recommend-games/blog/content/posts/reverse_engineer_bgg/index.md

 Reason enough for me to take a closer look at how the rankings work and some of the maths behind it.

 Generally speaking, we want to rank a game higher the better its score is.
 The first instinct would be to just sum up all the ratings users gave to that particular game, divide by the number of ratings, and rank games from highest to lowest.
-What I just described would be the *arithmetic mean* (or just *average* if you feel less fancy) of the ratings, which is simple and intuitive, but suffers from a sever defect: A game with a single rating of \\(10\\) would always sit on top of the ranking, well ahead of much beloved games with thousands of votes that couldn't possibly be all \\(10\\)s.
+What I just described would be the *arithmetic mean* (or just *average* if you feel less fancy) of the ratings, which is simple and intuitive, but suffers from a sever defect: a game with a single rating of \\(10\\) would always sit on top of the ranking, well ahead of much beloved games with thousands of votes that couldn't possibly be all \\(10\\)s.

 The easiest fix is filtering out games with less than a certain number of ratings, say \\(100\\).
 That's a decent enough approach, and yields the following top 5 games as of the time of writing:

 1. {{% game 261393 %}}Dungeon Universalis{{% /game %}}
-2. {{% game 291457 %}}Gloomhaven: Jaws of the Lion{{% /game %}}
+2. {{% game 219217 %}}Arena: The Contest{{% /game %}}
-3. {{% game 219217 %}}Arena: The Contest{{% /game %}}
+3. {{% game 291457 %}}Gloomhaven: Jaws of the Lion{{% /game %}}
 4. {{% game 240271 %}}Core Space{{% /game %}}
 5. {{% game 209877 %}}World At War 85: Storming the Gap{{% /game %}}